asadis7171/Cube-JS-EKS/README.md

-# CubeJS Installation on AWS EKS
+# CUBEJS DEPLOYMENT on AWS EKS CLUSTER

-### 1. To install or update pre-requisits like eksctl kubctl on Linux machine.
+### 1. INSTALL OR UPDATE EKSCTL ON LINUX.

 a.
 Download and extract the latest release of `eksctl` with the following command.